 The photography world can be a confusing one.
 There are so many brands out there competing for your cash.
-New models are released all the time, with ever more complex and confusing model names.
+New models are released all the time, with ever more confusing model names.

-The 6D fits into Canon’s line after the 1D and the 5D cameras, both of which are full frame, and the 7D, which is confusingly not full frame.
+The 6D fits into Canon’s line after the 1D and the 5D cameras, both of which are full-frame, and the 7D, which confusingly isn’t.
 Whoever comes up with the model numbering system at Canon needs a good poking.

-Of course this extra large sensor does come with a slight downside, in that it is both more expensive and requires a larger body than other SLR’s.
-That said, Canon have pulled off a fairly remarkable feat with the 6D.
-It’s nearly 200g lighter then the next model up (the 5D Mark III), as well as $1400 less expensive.
+Of course, this extra-large sensor does come with a slight downside: it’s both more expensive and requires a larger body than other SLR’s.
+That said, Canon has pulled off a fairly remarkable feat with the 6D.
+It’s nearly 200g lighter than the next model up (the 5D Mark III, as well as $1400 less expensive.

 So lets now take a closer look at the Canon 6D, and find out how good it is for a travelling photographer.

-Given how much tech Canon has managed to put into this thing, as well as that full frame sensor, this is no mean feat.
+Given how much tech Canon has managed to put into this thing, this is no mean feat.

 Along with the weight, there’s also the size.
 Canon has managed to make this camera a whole centimetre narrower than the 5D Mk3, with millimetres also shaved off in the other dimensions.
 Check out the comparison shot above.

-Coming from one of the Rebel models it will of course feel a bit bigger in the hand, and there are more buttons and dials to get acquainted with.
+Coming from one of the Canon Rebel models, it will feel a bit bigger in the hand, and there are more buttons and dials to get acquainted with.
 Overall, though, it’s a fantastically-portable camera for what you get.
 Which brings me to my next point.

 The image quality that this camera produces is just phenomenal.
 I’m not going to go into pixel peeping or comparisons, but rest assured that if you are coming from a crop sensor, you are going to be hugely impressed.
 That goes double for the low light performance.

 For the travelling photographer who wants something to capture a range of image styles, from low-lit streets to big wide landscapes, this body can do it all.
-Best of all, it won’t break your back, or your bank balance!
+Best of all, it won’t break either your back or your bank balance!

 Instead, Canon has focused on making a simple autofocus system that works incredibly well, even in low light.
-The centre AF point for example, is capable of getting focus by moonlight, and is in fact more capable than any of the focus points on the 5D Mark III.
+The centre AF point, for example, is capable of getting focus by moonlight, and in reality is more capable than any of the focus points on the 5D Mark III.

 I am constantly amazed by how accurate it is at focusing on objects I can barely see.
-If you want to capture moments, and not worry about the camera trying to get focus, or to choose which autofocus point you want to use, you will not be disappointed.
+If you want to capture moments, and not worry about the camera trying to get focus or choosing which autofocus point you want to use, you won’t be disappointed.

 One stand-out feature of the 6D is the built-in GPS.
 It lets you automatically tag your photos with GPS metadata when you shoot them, thus saving you the effort of manually doing so later.
 It’s a great way to remember where you shot your photos.
 This can be invaluable to the frequent traveller who can’t perhaps remember exactly which temple that particular shot was of.

-It does add a slight overhead to the battery usage, and has the downside you need to remember to turn it off after you’ve finished using it.
+It does add a slight overhead to the battery usage, and has the downside of needing to remember to turn it off after you’ve finished using it.
 The advantages more than make up for those two niggles, however.